swannodette/swannodette.github.com/_posts/2014-07-23-a-closer-look-at-transit.md

 In the case of JSON you are stuck with a string.
 In the case of transit-js we can override the read handlers to use [moment.js](http://momentjs.com/) to hydrate all Transit dates.
-If we extracted urls we'd get URI instances with sensible methods.
+If we extracted urls we'd get URIjs URI instances with sensible methods.
+With fast ES6-like maps and sets and user extensibility baked in you can transport values that best describe your application without chaining yourself to the representational boundaries imposed by JSON.

 But at what cost?

 <img style="border: 1px solid #ccc" src="/assets/images/transit_net.png" />

-The transit-js version of the original Twitter payload is smaller and does not take measurably longer to transit to the client.
+The transit-js version of the original Twitter payload is smaller and does not take measurably longer to transmit to the client.

+Here's a Chrome Dev Tools JavaScript profile to determine where our program is spending it's time.
 Note how far down the profile transit-js appears:

 <img style="border: 1px solid #ccc" src="/assets/images/profile.png" />

+You can profile under Firefox, Opera, Safari, and Internet Explorer the results will be much the same.

 You can find the [entire
 example](http://github.com/swannodette/transit-js-example) shown here on GitHub.